jakubgania/jakubgania/README.md

 - :iphone: &nbsp; First steps in the development of mobile applications - iOS.

-- :test_tube: &nbsp; I like to experiment
+- :test_tube: &nbsp; I like to experiment.

 <!-- :test_tube: -->